NipunPushpakumara/cybersecurity_milestoen_2/README.md

 # Cybersecurity Milestone 2

-This repository contains an API that demonstrates basic encryption, decryption, and hashing functionality for educational purposes.
+This repository contains an API that demonstrates basic key generation, encryption, decryption, and hashing functionality for educational purposes.
 It supports AES encryption, decryption, and SHA-256 hashing.

 ## API Endpoints